HTTP Stream API

 https://demo.hydrolix.io/ingest/event -X POST --data-binary @mydata.json.gz.bzip2.zip

-• Predefined - events that have a transform predefined and configured in the platform prior to data load.
+• Predefined: events that have a transform predefined and configured in the platform prior to loading data.

 Predefined

-Predefined events require the Transform Schemas to be deployed already within the platform.
-Transforms are directly linked to tables and define how data should be treated.
-When using predefined events the transform is referenced in the x-hdx-transform header sent to the streaming end-point.
+Predefined events require the Transform to be defined already within the platform.
+Transforms are directly linked to tables and define how data should be ingested.
+When using predefined events, the transform name is included in the x-hdx-transform header sent to the streaming end-point.

 Default Transform